Night of Champions (2009): Reception

+The event had 267,000 buys, down on the 2008's Night of Champions figure of 273,000 buys.
 With over 17,000 fans in hand, Night of Champions received mixed reviews from fans and critics.
 Most of the praise comes in the form of the World Heavyweight title match.
-Wade Keller of the Pro Wrestling Torch gave overall credit for all participants in the World title match, specifically Punk's work as a heel and the ending, which was seen as a surprise due to the rumor circulating that Hardy would be taking time off imminently.
+Wade Keller of Pro Wrestling Torch gave overall credit for all participants in the World title match, specifically Punk's work as a heel and the ending, which was seen as a surprise due to the rumor circulating that Hardy would be taking time off imminently.
 Dave Meltzer of the Wrestling Observer Newsletter reviewed Punk's monologue, calling it "very good".
 Canadian Online Explorer writer Brian Elliott reviewed the show, saying nothing was "of ill-note... (no, not even the Divas Championship match)"; like with other reviews, the World title match was his match of the night, rating it 7/10.
 Another match that received praise was the Intercontinental title match, which was described as "strong" by reviewers with the biggest problem, as pointed out by Meltzer, that Ziggler was "not as well-known yet with the crowd".
 The Women's Championship match was well received by the fans and considered the best Divas match of 2009 by many women's wrestling supporters.

 The show received some mild criticisms.
 While many people were left intrigued with the double submission portion of the WWE Championship match, James Caldwell of the Torch was especially critical of the moment by questioning the logic behind the confusion of the referee and commentators; the consensus gave the match a good review until the end, which Caldwell called "lame".